 Welcome to Chicago, the start of Route 66!
 Your Tour Director is on hand late this afternoon to answer questions.

-Known as the “Windy City,” Chicago is home to America’s tallest building, legends such as Al Capone and his notorious gang, and countless jazz and blues clubs.
+Known as the “Windy City,” Chicago is home to one of America’s tallest buildings, legends such as Al Capone and his notorious gang, and countless jazz and blues clubs.
 Get to know this exciting city on a morning sightseeing tour that includes the sign marking the start of historic Route 66.
 This afternoon is at leisure.
-Ride the elevator to the top of the Willis Tower, formally known as the Sears Tower, explore The Magnificent Mile or stroll along Navy Pier.
+Ride the elevator to the top of the Willis Tower, formally known as the Sears Tower, explore The Magnificent Mile, or stroll along Navy Pier.

 Cross the mighty Mississippi River and continue to St. Louis, “Gateway to the West.”
-Your orientation tour includes the towering GATEWAY ARCH.
+Your orientation tour includes the towering GATEWAY ARCH National Park.
 Ride to the top of the 630-foot-tall Arch for a panoramic view of the city and river.

 On the way out of Amarillo, see Cadillac Ranch, a quirky art sculpture consisting of a collection of 10 Cadillacs.
 Before crossing into New Mexico, reach Adrian, the halfway point on Route 66.
-Across the New Mexico border, visit RUSSELL’S CAR MUSEUM, featuring classic cars and memorabilia that takes you back to the heyday of Route 66.
-Next, stop in Tucumcari and shop for souvenirs at Tepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
-Continue along old Route 66 west to Santa Rosa.
-Look for the signs of the good ol’ days: Comet Drive-In, Silver Moon, Sun and Sand, and the still-grinning faces of Fat Man billboards outside of town.
-Next, visit Central Avenue in Albuquerque, where many of the original Route 66 buildings and businesses still stand.
+Across the New Mexico border, visit RUSSELL’S CAR MUSEUM, featuring classic cars and memorabilia.
+Next, stop in Tucumcari and shop for souvenirs at Teepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
+Visit Central Avenue in Albuquerque, where many of the original Route 66 buildings and businesses still stand.
 Afterward, there’s free time in this original Spanish town with its fine parish church and Spanish-style plaza.

 This morning, enjoy a leisurely breakfast or sunbathe in the New Mexico sunshine.
 Consider a short walk to Old Town, site of the city’s original settlement.
 Hone your bargaining skills with the local craftsmen who line the square to sell their lovely silver and turquoise jewelry.
 After exploring more of this atmospheric city, seize the chance to ride the world’s longest aerial tramway up nearby Sandia Peak Mountain and witness spine-tingling views of the desert floor, forests, and canyons below.